evdokimovs/frontend-sandbox/README.md

 ## Implementation requirements

-1. Code should be documented with [dartdoc] and the generated documentation should be available on GitHub Pages.
+1. Code should be documented with [JSDoc].
 2. Code should be covered with unit tests.
 3. [E2E (end-to-end) tests][3] should cover all the required features.